 They’re gentle, mellow, and moderately active, which makes them perfect for introverts.

 Wegies, as they’re known for short, have a majestic double coat and a bushy tail, almost as long as their bodies.

 You can’t achieve such beauty if you’re in a hurry, so a Norwegian cat’s coat needs two years to come in fully.

 What’s interesting about these cats is that they shed their undercoat in summer and grow it back in winter.

 Their fur is also waterproofed and doesn’t tangle often.
 But they still need at least two brushings per week.

-Known as the sacred cat of Burma, the Birman is a truly remarkable animal that impresses not only with their appearance but also their mellow temperament.
+Known as the sacred cat of Burma, the Birman is a truly remarkable animal that impresses not only with its appearance but also its mellow temperament.